 Vodafone aspires to be the world’s best employer for women by 2025.
 As part of that mission, we’ve launched events and initiatives to help women of all ages thrive in the workplace.
 Recently, we collaborated with Northern Power Women to host the first of our nationwide ReConnect Careers Events, aimed at supporting women looking to return to work after a career break.
-And in the post below, Helen Lamprell, External Affairs Director & General Counsel, explains how Vodafone is helping young women learn to #codelikeagirl and prepare for STEM careers.
+And in the post below, Helen Lamprell, General Counsel and Director of External Affairs, Vodafone UK, explains how Vodafone is helping young women learn to #codelikeagirl and prepare for STEM careers.

 Helen Lamprell, Vodafone UK – Helping young women learn to #codelikeagirl and prepare for STEM careers